 Linking here to two resources I published recently:

 First, my presentation at the April 2018 UCSF Diabetes CME course.
-Those slides on a 2018 Update in Diabetes Technology are here:
+Here are those slides on a 2018 Update in Diabetes Technology.

 Second, I wrote “A Clinician’s Guide to the Latest Diabetes Devices” for Medscape recently.
 Here is the first section of that blog post:

 This has been a huge year for technological advances in diabetes management.
 We are on a rapidly advancing path with continuous glucose monitoring (CGM) technology and finally approaching the holy grail of fully automated, closed-loop insulin delivery.
 Within a few years, patients with type 1 diabetes may never need to do another fingerstick or have another A1c test.
 For many clinicians, recent developments may seem to present an array of head-spinning options.
 Here, I’ll try to cut through the noise and focus on technologies that have the biggest implications for clinical practice and our patients.

 CGM technology has been advancing rapidly in accuracy, number of options, and ease of use, and the problem of inaccurate, painful, alarming, needy, and annoying CGMs feels long in the past.
 It is hard to believe that it was as recently as December 2016 that the US Food and Drug Administration (FDA) first decided that a CGM (the Dexcom G5®) was accurate enough to no longer require supplemental fingersticks for insulin dosing decisions.

 In 2018, Dexcom released the G6 CGM, which is slimmer (and less likely to snag on clothing); requires no fingerstick calibration; and is the first to have the FDA indication of “interoperable,” meaning that it can “plug and play” in the future with other interoperable devices.